Located in Garrett County

 Given the generally wide/steep nature of the river, a variety of fish holding habitats are available.
 Deep pools, pocket water, and beautiful riffle/run areas can be found throughout the entire tailwater providing anglers with an abundance of excellent trout habitat to fish, no matter their presentation.

-History - The tailwater section of the Savage River became into existence with the completion of the Savage River Reservoir Dam in 1952.
-In 1982, the Maryland Department of Natural Resources documented the presence of a naturally reproducing brook trout population.
-Soon thereafter, new water release guidelines were implemented from the dam to improve year-round habitat conditions for trout survival.
+The tailwater section of the Savage River came into existence with the completion of the Savage River Reservoir Dam in 1952.
+After the discovery of a naturally reproducing brook trout population, new water release guidelines were implemented in order to provide year-round conditions for trout survival.
 In 1987, fishery management diverged from Put and Take stocking of hatchery rainbow trout to wild trout management in a portion of the river.
-Wild trout management was so successful that stocking ceased and the entire 4 miles of the tailwater river was managed as a wild trophy trout fishery by 1991.
-Today the overall quality of the wild brook and brown trout fishery is truly extraordinary; no other trout fishery in Maryland provides a comparable level of wild trout abundance in such natural surroundings.
+Wild trout management was so successful that stocking ceased in 1991 and the entire 4 miles of the tailwater was managed as a wild trophy trout fishery.
+Today the quality of the wild trout fishery is truly extraordinary and is certainly one of Maryland’s premier wild trout resources.

 Contact Us - Comments and questions regarding fishing in the tailwater section of the Savage River can be directed to: